timmo001/home-panel/docs/docs/configuration.md

 You can add any camera image supported by your browser.
 Set the `type` to `camera` to use this.
 Set the `name` as appropriate.
 The camera type spans two cards.
-Clicking on the camera shows the camera's video feed.
+Clicking on the camera shows the camera's feed.

 ```json
         {